emmercm/www/src/blog/_effective-how-to-template.md

 >
 > ⚠️ This how-to guide expresses the author’s opinions, as every how-to guide does.
 There is not a single correct way to write a how-to guide, and not all sections apply to every how-to guide.
 >
-✅ This guide is based on the following tenets.
+> ✅ This guide is based on the following tenets.
 A how-to guide _should_ be:
+>

--   An ordered list of actions to complete a specific, repeatable task
+> -   An ordered list of actions to complete a specific, repeatable task

--   Specific - the guide should cover as small of an action as is still useful, and then related how-to guides should be cross-linked together
+> -   Specific - the guide should cover as small of an action as is still useful, and then related how-to guides should be cross-linked together

--   A single, authoritative guide – there should be no documents that could conflict
+> -   A single, authoritative guide – there should be no documents that could conflict
+>

-❌ An how-to guide should _not_ be:
+> ❌ An how-to guide should _not_ be:
+>

--   Written once and never reviewed for accuracy again
+> -   Written once and never reviewed for accuracy again

--   An incident runbook on how to resolve a severe issue (see
+> -   An incident runbook on how to resolve a severe issue (see "[An Effective Incident Runbook Template](/blog/an-effective-incident-runbook-template)").

-).
 But how-to guides may be linked to from incident runbooks.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwODI3ODA5OV19
+eyJoaXN0b3J5IjpbMjAzNDc3NTQwNF19
 -->